jgraham0325/land-register-api-docs/docs/onboarding/index.md

 </ol>

 ## When can you sign up?
-{: .govuk-heading-l}
+{: .govuk-heading-m}

 From 1st November, Street Manager enters into Public Beta phase, when the service is open to everyone to use.
 This means that you can access the Sandbox test environment as well as the Production environment which is where real data will live.
 Everyone who registers to sign up and completes the registration process will be added to a waitlist.
 Access will then be granted to each organisation from in order of registration completion.
-How to sign up and what you will need to know
 {: .govuk-body}

+## How to sign up and what you will need to know
+{: .govuk-heading-m}

 You will need to be the person with the authority (primary contact) within your organisation to sign your organisation up to Street Manager.
 {: .govuk-body}

-As the primary contact, your main responsibilities typically would include:
+As the primary contact, <b>your main responsibilities typically would include</b>:
 {: .govuk-body}

 <ol class="govuk-list govuk-list--bullet">